 Aside from the shops with all sorts of unusual pungent spices, dusky flours, sugars, leafy herbs, and odd-shaped fruits, which I love poking through, the Barbès market on Saturday morning is pretty wild and it like stepping into another country: it can be rather riotous and certainly isn’t for the timid, and if you’re not watching your back (and front…and sides) you’ll likely come home with a few bruises.
 But your shopping basket will be overloaded with lots of oddities, as mine invariably is, which makes it worth braving the masses.

-I like playing around with different sugars, since their flavors can vary so much.
-And by simply swapping out another sugar in a recipe, you can change the flavor (and ethnicity, in some cases, like here) of a recipe.
+I like playing around with different sugars since their flavors can vary so much.
+By simply swapping out another sugar in a recipe, you can change the flavor of a recipe.
 Many natural or unrefined sugars add a wonderfully harmonious flavor when paired with ingredients from similar regions and cuisines.

 Most smart folks agree that anything tastes better caramelized, so I sliced the bananas (which, unlike me, are improved by bruises) and cooked them in a bubbling mixture of jaggery and coconut milk.
-But after cooking the mixture, then letting it chill overnight, the next day when I went to churn the mixture, I opened the lid of the contain and, well…let’s just say it was not a pleasant sight.
-It didn’t really bother me, but I figure readers might flip at something that looked similar to a pile of mud.
+But after cooking the mixture, then letting it chill overnight, the next day when I went to churn the mixture, I opened the lid of the container and, well…let’s just say it was not a pleasant sight.
+It didn’t really bother me, but I figure readers might scoff at something that was so dark in color.

 Like my voyages to unusual markets, being the adventurous type, I took a spoonful and it tasted great.
 So I whisked it well to thin it out and poured it into my machine.
 And waited.
 After about thirty minutes, I lifted the lid off the canister in the machine and took a taste.
 It was pretty wonderful stuff.